sl4049/fakenews/README.md

 At first we only thought of the skills, the tools and methods people need to authenticate sources, but we then learned that attitude is also playing an important role.
 People who felt the problem relevant also admitted that they usually would not question the news feed on social media, especially those shared by their friends.
 Users firstly have to be aware of the problem and be concerned enough to click in.
 That part our site still can’t solve.
 Yet, we have thought about ways to engage users if this web app were accessible as a google chrome extension.
 This would be much more accessible and it would be more likely to be used by our target age group.

-Cooperation has been challenging as one of us has a full-time job and lives out of the city, which makes in-person meeting difficult.
-For our further work in the next half of the semester, we need to make sure we follow the schedule and set up a system to work together virtually.